At Commission on the Status of Women, UN Secretary-General Guterres took questions from delegates

 Tags: commission on the status, cooper, cooper the interim, cooper the interim executive, cooper the interim executive presbyter, guterres, heartland presbytery, interim executive presbyter, lead a country, nations secretary-general antónio, nations secretary-general antónio guterres, secretary-general antónio guterres, status of women, town hall, united nations, united nations secretary-general, united nations secretary-general antónio, united nations secretary-general antónio guterres, women, women leaders

-Ministries: All Women in the Church, Gender & Racial Justice, Compassion, Peace and Justice, Presbyterian Women, Presbyterian Ministry at the United Nations
+Ministries: All Women in the Church, Gender, Racial and Intercultural Justice, Compassion, Peace and Justice, Presbyterian Women, Presbyterian Ministry at the United Nations